-An awesome new feature available in Excel 2016 are Icons.
+An awesome new feature available in Office 365 are Icons.
 You’ll find Excel Icons in the Insert tab of the ribbon in the Illustrations group:

 There’s a gallery of icons available and they’re grouped into categories to make them easily searchable:

 Update 1: You can use ALT Codes to enter 1000's of symbols too.

 Download the Workbook